Role of overparametrization in quantum approximate optimization: overparametrization and optimal QAOA depth

 As discussed in the previous section, EQD quantifies the expressivity of a variational quantum circuit and saturates in the overparametrized regime $p \geq p_c$.
 Furthermore, we have argued that a circuit’s ability to minimize a given problem Hamiltonian is intrinsically linked to its expressive power.
 This naturally raises a prudent question: what role does overparametrization play in the ability of a variational quantum circuit to minimize a given problem Hamiltonian?

 In this section, we investigate this question in the context of QAOA, focusing on instances of the MAX-CUT and the MAX-2-SAT problems.
-The details of these problems and their Hamiltonian formulations are provided in Appendix \ref{appen:cut_and_sat}.
 In particular, we investigate if overparametrization is a sufficient condition for a QAOA sequence to achieve optimal solutions and, conversely, whether it is necessary for attaining such solutions.
 These questions are particularly significant since both $p_c$ and $p^*$ are inherently dependent on the problem Hamiltonian, owing to the problem-dependent ansatz used in QAOA.